-For peer review, you should have a complete or nearly -complete draft of the assignment in order to get full points.
+For peer review, you should have a complete or almost-complete draft of the assignment.
 Groups will determine whether they will 1) send their texts to each other before the peer review date, then discuss the projects during class time, or 2) read AND discuss projects during the peer review.